New Studies Show the Testosterone "Controversy" is Non-Existent

 The second study analyzed 29 clinical trials and looked at more than 122,000 men.

 The results were remarkably similar to the first survey.
 Researchers found no evidence that TRT was associated with a significantly increased risk of adverse cardiovascular outcomes.

 The FDA Weighs In

 The United States Food and Drug Administration (FDA) urges caution before jumping headfirst into TRT, by recently issuing a warning about the potential risks of heart attack and stroke among men undergoing testosterone therapy.

-The FDA now requires serious health warnings on testosterone product labels just like cigarettes.
+The FDA now requires severe health warnings on testosterone product labels, just like cigarettes.
 In spite of this, many medical professionals consider that testosterone has been proven safe and extremely beneficial.

 The debate goes on.

-The defenders of TRT point to the two above-mentioned studies to further drive their point home.
+The defenders of TRT point to the two studies mentioned above to further drive their point home.